The louder the personality, the louder the music.

-MkX’s music is the foundation and driving force of an overall branding vision that includes a unique and eye-catching fashion style he describes as “very city meets 80s futuristic meets 90s throwback.
-I love incorporating my love for technology into my clothes and into the show.
-I created all of the video backdrops that play behind me during the show.
+For MkX, it’s not solely about the music.
+He brings his multi-dimensional artistic vision to life with the skills he has cultivated since he was a toddler.
+“I love to incorporate my love for technology into the show and into my clothing.
+I created all of the video content and visual effects that play during the show.
 Each song that I write has a visual concept and aesthetic that goes hand in hand with the track.
-I digitally replicate this as a video backdrop to give audience a glimpse of what goes on in my brain during my creative experience.”
+I digitally replicate this as a video backdrop to give the audience a glimpse of what goes on in my brain during my creative experience.”